 - Urinary incontinence: Incontinence can either temporary (up to 1 year) or permanent.
 Men who develop urinary incontinence after prostate surgery might be candidates for an artificial urinary sphincter.

 - Erectile dysfunction: Impotence in men after prostate surgery is not uncommon.
 This happens as a result of nerve damage during surgery.
 When possible, your surgeon might implement nerve-sparing surgical techniques during robotic surgery to try and preserve your erectile function.

 Robotic prostate surgery is an excellent surgical technique that is rapidly replacing open radical prostatectomy.
 It offers the same curative outcomes, fewer operative complications, and a speedier recovery.
 If you’ve been diagnosed with prostate cancer, make sure you ask your urologist about robot-assisted prostate surgery, as it might be one of your options.

-To search for the best healthcare providers that offer Prostate Surgery, Croatia, India, Malaysia, Spain, Thailand, Turkey, United Arab Emirates, United Kingdom, and the United States, please use the Mya Care search engine.
+To search for the best healthcare providers that offer Prostate Surgery, India, Malaysia, Spain, Thailand, Turkey, United Arab Emirates, United Kingdom, and the United States, please use the Mya Care search engine.

 Between the decades of 1910 and 1920, Dr. Ludwig Roemheld studied the phenomenon in which patients suffering from digestive problems and no detectable heart issues would experience cardiac symptoms.